oracle/docker-images/OracleVeridata/12.2.1.4/README.md

 # Copyright

-Copyright (c) 2021 Oracle and/or its affiliates.
+Copyright (c) 2021 Oracle and/or its affiliates.OGG Veridata 12.2.1.4.0 Installer